Cascade Size Distributions: Why They Matter and How to Compute Them Efficiently: Algorithmic approach

 \subsection{Algorithmic complexity}

+To validate our claim that our algorithms are usually more efficient than sampling, we have to make sure that we compare with the fastest available sampler.
+The precise algorithm is straight forward and stated in the supplement.
+Formally, its algorithmic complexity is of the same order as our algorithms for sparse networks, i.e. O($N^2$), but the omitted constant factors differ considerably.

+\textbf{SDP.} In SDP, each node $n$ is visited once, where mainly the convolution of $d_n-1$ distributions of size $N+1$ in Fourier space has to be computed.
+This can be achieved with $O(d_n N)$ operations.
+In total, this adds up to $O(N\sum_n d_n)= O(N^2)$ operations, as $\sum_n d_n = 2*(N-1)$ in a tree.
+Backpropagation requires $O(N^2)$ operations for similar reasons.

+\textbf{TDA.} TDA consists of two additional pre-processing steps: (1) Belief Propagation and (2) the computation of a spanning tree.
+(1) BP is linear in the number of edges $O(m)$ and is thus maximally of the same complexity as SDP (because $m \leq N^2$).
+(2) A random spanning tree suffices and can be constructed in $O(m)$.
+Finding a maximum spanning tree with Kruskal for optimal approximation quality could take longer for dense networks, i.e. $m \log(N)$.

-The core algorithm, SDP (and backpropagation), is quite efficient, as each node is visited only once (or twice with backpropagation).
-The total number of performed operations (without parallelization) is $O(N^2)$.
-Yet, an approximate version that computes $p_C(\rho)$ for a finite resolution (for instance on an equidistant grid of ${[0,1]}$) would reduce the complexity to $O(N)$.
-With parallelization of computations in nodes that have received the messages by their children, this can be even brought down to $O(h)$, meaning that it is linear in the height of the input tree.
-The bottleneck of TDA is thus given by BP to preprocess the ICM before SDP can be employed.
-Each node has to be visited several times.
-Neverthless, BP can easily be parallelized within a message passing framework, greatly increasing its potential utility.
+In practice, for sparse networks and small number of nodes with large degrees, TDA is usually of order $O(N)$, since we can compute the convolutions of distributions with smaller support than $N$ on subtrees.
+Alternatively, one could think of an approximate version of SDP that computes $p_C(\rho)$ for a finite resolution (for instance on an equidistant grid of ${[0,1]}$).
+This could reduce also the worst case complexity to $O(N)$.
+With parallelization of computations in nodes that have received the messages by their children, this could be even brought down to $O(h)$, meaning that it is linear in the height of the input tree.